-5.3 Building Block III: Monitoring, review, and accountability is succeeding in increasing overall coherence and alignment of financing and related policies.
+5.3 Building Block III: Monitoring, review, and accountability

 Monitoring and review is a key component of an effective integrated national financing framework.
 Monitoring delivery and use of relevant financial and other resources helps to track progress, feeds lessons from policy implementation back to policy design and thus supports iterative policy reform, and provides a basis for dialogue among governments, partners and stakeholders.